Anthonyjlem/Anthonyjlem.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I completed my M.Sc. in Computer Science in the [Robot Vision & Learning (RVL) Lab] at the University of Toronto under the supervision of Professor [Florian Shkurti].
+I completed my M.Sc. in Computer Science at the [Robot Vision & Learning (RVL) Lab](https://rvl.cs.toronto.edu/) at the University of Toronto under the supervision of Professor [Florian Shkurti](https://www.cs.toronto.edu/~florian/).
 My research focused on generative AI for robot perception.
-Before that, I received my BASc. in Engineering Science at the University of Toronto, where I was fortunate to work with Professor [Konstantinos Plataniotis] and Professor [Florian Shkurti].
+Before that, I received my BASc. in Engineering Science at the University of Toronto, where I was fortunate to research at the [Multimedia Laboratory](https://www.dsp.utoronto.ca/) under the supervision of Professor [Konstantinos Plataniotis](https://www.comm.utoronto.ca/~kostas/).
 I also had an internship at Qualcomm.

 # Publications {#publications}